Is Sushi Healthy for You To Eat?

 Helps Manage Weight

-Sushi, when made with fresh ingredients and minimal sauces, is low in calories and packed with nutrients, making it ideal for those looking to maintain or manage their weight.
-Brown rice options add even more fiber to keep you feeling full longer, showing once again that sushi is healthy.
+Sushi, when made with fresh ingredients and minimal sauces, is low in calories and full of nutrients, making it ideal for those looking to maintain or manage their weight.

 Delivers Essential Vitamins and Minerals